How GPS Fleet Management Systems Work: Technology and Process Explained

 Fleet Management Software and Cloud Platforms

 Cloud platforms store and process fleet tracking data.
 Distributed databases handle millions of daily location updates.
-Load balancing ensures consistent system performance.
+Load balancing system consistent system performance.
 Redundant servers maintain 99.9% uptime for critical operations.

 Fleet management software cloud architecture